Bitcoin: A Peer-to-Peer Electronic Cash System By Satoshi Nakamoto

 Satoshi Nakamoto (a pseudonym) published his infamous white paper titled Bitcoin: A Peer-to-Peer Electronic Cash System in 2008 detailing the system that would become Bitcoin.
 We explain his white paper.

-The Concept: Satoshi lays out a system that allows for trustless peer-to-peer transactions secured by cryptography AKA Bitcoin.
-He describes how blockchain works, how transactions are sent, and how transaction are added to a blockchain-based ledger.
+The Concept: Satoshi lays out a peer-to-peer electronic payments system based on cryptography instead of trust AKA Bitcoin.
+He describes how the technology we now call “blockchain” works, how transactions are broadcast by the network, and how transaction are added to a public blockchain-based ledger.